nasa-jpl/tos2ca-documentation/src/pages/contributing.md

 ### Code of Conduct

-Our Code of Conduct helps facilitate a positive interaction environment for everyone involved with the team, and provides guidance on what to do if you experience problematic behavior.
+Our Code of Conduct helps facilitate a positive interaction environment for everyone involved with the team, and provides guidance on what to do if you believe somebody has violated the Code of Conduct standards.
 Read more in our [CODE_OF_CONDUCT.md](/code_of_conduct), and make sure you agree to its terms.

 ### Developer Environment